 I was a lead programmer and designer at developer Stickmen Studios, where I managed a team of 12 and produced Doc Clock : The Toasted Sandwich of Time.
 Doc Clock was released on Nintendo Wii, Playstation 3, and through Steam and Onlive for PC and MacOS.

 In my spare time I work on experimental gameplay concepts such as the interactive children's story book The 8 Hour Dragon, and the procedurally generated murder mystery The Butler Did It.
 I've also written a number of web games including Terraform Mars and The Duel.

-I earned a Bachelor of Computer Engineering from the University of Canterbury, New Zealand and graduated with first class honours.
-My PhD research was performed at the Computer Science Department, and with the Graphics Research Group at Lund University, Sweden.
+I have a PhD in Computer Graphics.
+The research was performed at the Computer Science Department, and with the Graphics Research Group at Lund University, Sweden.
 My Doctoral Thesis can be read online.

 The University of Canterbury ran a graduate profile about me and my research.

 The Twitter Language Challenge Bot is a tool I wrote to help people increase their abilities in a foreign language.